 An example of an input-based prompt would be the enrichment of indicators associated with an alert record in FortiSOAR that has been generated from a SIEM.
-Enrichment of indicators would be done using threat intelligence tools, for example VirusTotal.
-The results from VirusTotal state that there are 3 indicators, 2 of which are marked as suspicious based on their score received from VirusTotal and 1 marked as marked as malicious based on their score received from VirusTotal.
+Enrichment of indicators would be done using threat intelligence tools, for example, VirusTotal.
+The results from VirusTotal state that there are 3 indicators, 2 of which are marked as suspicious based on their score received from VirusTotal and 1 marked as malicious based on their score received from VirusTotal.
 The Manual Input step would list these 3 indicators and prompt SOC analysts for an evaluation of indicators and select the ones that they think should be marked as malicious.
 Based on the analyst's evaluation further action will be taken on the alert record and the associated indicators.
 From version 7.0.0 onwards, you can add visibility conditions to the fields displayed in the user input form, i.e., fields in the user form would be visible based on the specified conditions.
-For an example of Building an Input prompt, see the Building a User Prompt section.
+For an example of using the visibility conditions in a user prompt, see the User Input Prompt - Visibility Conditions section.